Download Calypso David Sedaris 9780316392426 Books

 I read several reviews that Calypso is "dark" but I felt it was more sad and somber, if anything.
 Not dark at all.
 As he gets older in life, his observational humor tends to head in that direction - aging, death, sickness, tragedy, tumors!
 But the sadness comes with a hearty does of one-liners and you will not be disappointed in this one!
 Dark and depressing - nope. not at all.

-• Some parts of this collection of essays are exquisite, and even I read them twice, but as always with Sedaris, it ‘s a mixed bag.
-“Your English Is So Good” made me howl.
+Calypso is fresh, it's funny, and it was so real and so honest, that Me Talk Pretty One Day has been bumped from my top DS book and Calypso has officially taken the crown. - Some parts of this collection of essays are exquisite, and even I read them twice, but as always with Sedaris, it ‘s a mixed bag.
+“Your English Is So Good†made me howl.
 However, for some reason Sedaris has this fascination with people pooping.
 Such humor is not my cup of tea, so to speak.
-The essay “I’m Still Standing” made me gag several times (elderly people bepooping themselves in the close quarters of a crowded plane doesn’t tickle my funny bone, I’m sorry); furthermore, poop allusions can be found splattered across the text.
+The essay “I’m Still Standing†made me gag several times (elderly people bepooping themselves in the close quarters of a crowded plane doesn’t tickle my funny bone, I’m sorry); furthermore, poop allusions can be found splattered across the text.
 Come on, David!
 That is just so juvenile, or maybe I’m just a squeamish prude.
 And I do understand that Sedaris is trying to bring out the humor that accompanies the decrepitude and disappointments of getting older and then of getting much older.
 Of course, most of it is black humor that can be a little depressing, but some of it is just straight-foward humor related to the ironies of life.
 Overall, I still recommend reading this collection because it contains more gold than dung.

-• If you love David Sedaris’ writing, I promise that his newest book of stories entitled CALYPSO will make you laugh, perhaps cry a tiny bit, and love him even more (which I didn’t know was possible), and wonder how can a grown man have the imagination of a child (a slightly twisted one) at times, anthropomorphize foxes but not think it necessary for him to be locked up, realize that his siblings share the same language and sick sense of humor and should be crowned as our own American royalty because their humor is so badass, and I am still holding out for a Sedaris family documentary written by David, starring David, directed by David but equally starring his father, sisters, his partner Hugh, and bit roles to Hugh’s mother and sister, as well as his brother Paul’s wife and daughter must be playing Sorry! as they do so well and absolutely get producer credit.
+- If you love David Sedaris’ writing, I promise that his newest book of stories entitled CALYPSO will make you laugh, perhaps cry a tiny bit, and love him even more (which I didn’t know was possible), and wonder how can a grown man have the imagination of a child (a slightly twisted one) at times, anthropomorphize foxes but not think it necessary for him to be locked up, realize that his siblings share the same language and sick sense of humor and should be crowned as our own American royalty because their humor is so badass, and I am still holding out for a Sedaris family documentary written by David, starring David, directed by David but equally starring his father, sisters, his partner Hugh, and bit roles to Hugh’s mother and sister, as well as his brother Paul’s wife and daughter must be playing Sorry! as they do so well and absolutely get producer credit.

-• This is a collection of essays mostly about family and relationships between Sedaris and his husband; Sedaris and his siblings; Sedaris and his father.
+If you need me, I’ll be re-reading CALYPSO.
+When you finish it and want to talk about escapades at his house in Sussex, their family trips to the beach on Emerald Isle, or when he and his sisters go shopping in Tokyo, think of me as your go-to virtual book club member. - This is a collection of essays mostly about family and relationships between Sedaris and his husband; Sedaris and his siblings; Sedaris and his father.
 The author has the rare talent to make descriptions and observations about mundane day to day existence, extremely entertaining.
 Reading Calypso is like eating comfort food.
 It sits well and you don’t want it to end.

 Chief among the characters is paterfamilias Sedaris.
 The Sedaris clan are a close-knit bunch and as Sedaris states their father waited until late in the game to steal their hearts.
 Growing up, their Dad was a somewhat detached figure.
 But with the passage of time and a softening of his edges; he is a lovable curmudgeon who regularly nags the author about looking after his health.

 Among my favorite passages were Sedaris’s reflections on middle age, Fitbit obsession, shopping sprees and hanging out with family on vacation.
-Sales for the board game Sorry may have spiked as a result of his observations about game strategy and the play of his 12-year old “show no mercy” niece.
+Sales for the board game Sorry may have spiked as a result of his observations about game strategy and the play of his 12-year old “show no mercy†niece.

 Sedaris muses about his sister Tiffany.
 She was estranged from the family (what fun she missed out on!) and lived a hard scrabble, tragic life.
 Also, very sad, is his description of an unfettered public expression of racism that he witnessed as a boy after his family had settled in North Carolina.